List of M*A*S*H characters: Lt. Ginger Bayliss

 Played by Odessa Cleveland on the TV series, Ginger is one of few nurses to have a recurring, speaking role in the series as the same character.
 Ginger appears to be a competent nurse who is well-liked by the medical staff but occasionally runs afoul of Frank Burns who blames her for his mistakes, leading to Hawkeye and Trapper coming to her defense by pulling pranks on Frank.

-Ginger is a commissioned Lieutenant but is not a stickler for rules or military discipline like Major Houlihan.
+Ginger is a Regular Army Lieutenant but is not a stickler for rules or military discipline like Major Houlihan.
 She is frequently seen fraternizing with Trapper and Spearchucker, even playing a game of "strip dominoes" with the latter in the first-season episode, "Chief Surgeon Who?".

-In the first-season episode, "Major Fred C. Dobbs", Ginger is working with Frank in the O.R.
+In the first-season episode "Major Fred C. Dobbs", Ginger is working with Frank in the O.R.
 When Frank botches his work, he blames Ginger and tells Maj.
 Houlihan that Ginger is, "an incompetent bungler.
 I never want her at my table again!"
 Ginger is brought to tears by Frank's verbal assault prompting Hawkeye and Trapper to encase Frank's right arm in plaster capped with a metal retractor while Frank is sleeping.

-One of Ginger's most prominent roles comes in the season 2 episode, "Dear Dad...Three" where a wounded soldier requests that he be given blood only from white donors.
+One of Ginger's most prominent roles comes in the season 2 episode, "Dear Dad ...
+Three" where a wounded soldier requests that he be given blood only from white donors.
 Hawkeye and Trapper decide to teach him a lesson by tinting his skin darker while he is sedated and subsequently referring to him as "boy" and bringing him fried chicken and watermelon to eat.
 When Ginger is doing her rounds in post-op, she looks at his chart and says, "They've got you down as white.
 Good job, baby!"
 When he angrily lashes out at her, she pulls rank on him, warning: "I'm a lieutenant, soldier.
 I don't care if you are passing, watch your mouth."
 Later, when Trapper and Hawkeye explain to the soldier that all blood is the same, he reflects upon his behavior.
 As he prepares to depart the 4077th to rejoin his unit, he thanks the doctors then turns and salutes Ginger, who returns the salute and wishes him well.

 Ginger's last appearance was in the season 4 episode, "The Late Captain Pierce".
 All told, Cleveland appeared in 25 episodes of M*A*S*H spanning seasons 1–4.